 Did you know that women farmers are often the crusaders against hunger and are dedicated to providing food for their families?
 Bangladeshi women farmers are working to ensure food security for their children, their grandchildren and their country.

-Half of Bangladesh’s preschool-age children are stunted and underweight.
+Nearly 40 percent of Bangladeshi children under the age of 5 are stunted and underweight.
 Forty-six percent of these will not live past the age of five.
 The body needs a variety of nutrients and vitamins to survive, but 70 percent of the calories that rural Bangladeshis consume come from rice.
 Such an unvaried diet can be detrimental to a person’s health.

 Low-weight babies born to malnourished mothers inherit hunger.
 They suffer devastating and long-lasting health effects including poor brain development.